JHaslip/reactbasics/README.md

-# This was merely a test project, for React with other library dependencies.
+# Playing around in Material UI and other react libraries.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).